-In commencing CVEN4050 Thesis A in Term 1, 2020, the lectures for Pavements used in commercial and industrial applications will be presented by Mr Robert Holdom.
+In commencing CVEN4050 Thesis A in Term 1 2022, the lectures for Facade and Fire will be presented by Mr Robert Holdom.

-Guest Lecturers may be sought to present throughout the term to deliver topics that may assist students in the preparation of Thesis A, or develop other skills to prepare students entering the profession.
+Guest Lecturers may be sought to present throughout the term to deliver topics that may assist students in the preparation of Thesis A or develop other skills to prepare students entering the profession.

-The Workshops are scheduled in two 2-hour timeslots and it is a mandatory requirement that students attend their selected Workshop that is either preceding the lecture or following the lecture.
-Each Workshop has been programmed to contain 16 students and students will be further subdivided into subgroups of 4 in each Workshop.
-Whilst students are required to make individual submissions for their Thesis components much of the learning within the Workshops will be under the direction of the Demonstrator and the subgroups will become self-directing in their learning - which requires your weekly regular commitment and participation in your allocated Workshop.
+The Workshops are scheduled in two 2-hour time-slots and it is a mandatory requirement that students attend their selected Workshop that is either preceding the lecture or following the lecture.
+Each Workshop has been programmed for nominally 18 students, and students may be further subdivided into subgroups of 4 or 5 in each Workshop.
+Whilst students are required to make individual submissions for their thesis assessment task components, much of the learning within the Workshops will be under the direction of the Demonstrator and the subgroups will become self-directing in their learning - which requires your weekly regular commitment and participation in your allocated Workshop.